oVirt/ovirt-openshift-extensions/README.md

 ### ovirt-volume-provisioner
 A kubernetes controller that creates/deletes persistent volumes, and allocates disks \
 in ovirt as a result.
-This is the first part for providing volumes from ovirt.
+This is the first part for providing volumes from oVirt.

 ### ovirt-flexvolume-driver
 A kubernetes node plugin that attaches/detaches a volume to a container. \
-It attaches the ovirt disk to the kube node(which is an ovirt vm).
+It attaches the oVirt disk to the kube node (which is an oVirt VM).
 It identifies the disk device on the os, \
-prepares a filesystem, then mounts it so it is ready as a volume mount into a container.
+prepares a filesystem, then mounts it so it is ready as a volume mount for a container.

 ### ovirt-cloud-provider
 An out-of-tree implementation of a cloudprovider. \
-A controller that manages the admission of new nodes for openshift, from ovirt vms. \
+A controller that manages the admission of new nodes for openshift, from oVirt VMs. \
-Merging this code is work in progress here: https://github.com/oVirt/ovirt-openshift-extensions/pull/59 \
-NOTE: ovirt-cloud-provider will be available in v0.3.3

 ### Versions
 | version   |ovirt version |openshift version|